eth-easl/cachew_experiments/README.md

 ### Tearing down a VM

 Once you have completed running your experiments, make sure to stop or delete the previously created instance to reduce the VM and storage costs.
-We provide the `./termiante.sh` script, which deletes the instance identified in the `instance.name` file, as well as its associated storage.
+We provide the `./terminate.sh` script in the [deploy](deploy) directory, which deletes the instance identified in the `instance.name` file, as well as its associated storage.

-### <a name="running_experiments"/>Running Experiments
+### <a name="running_experiments"/>Complete Workflow for Running Experiments

 The [experiments](experiments) folder provides scripts and instructions to reproduce the key results from the Cachew paper published at USENIX ATC'22.
 Please look up the README of each experiment and follow the steps in order to execute the experiments.
+Generally, you should follow the next steps to execute an experiment (we assume you are in the top level directory of this repository):

+1. Deploy a VM for artifact evaluation using `cd deploy && ./deploy.sh <vm-name> <gpu-count>`
+1. Use the `gcloud compute ssh <vm-name>` command to ssh into the VM
+1. Use `cd ~/cachew/experiments/experiments/<experiment>` to move to the experiment dir.
+Follow the README there and use the associated scripts to run the experiments.
+1. Once the experiment is complete, use `gcloud compute scp` **from your local machine** to collect whatever resource you find relevant after the experiment is done.
+This can be a plot, csv, or a text-based log file.
+1. Tear down the VM using the `./terminate.sh`  script in the [deploy](deploy) **from your local machine**.

+**Please note: when running the experiment scripts you should be ssh'd into the VM you spun up.
+Do not run the experiments from your own local machine.**

 ## Contributing